-As you can see, 本末転倒 consists of the four kanji characters.
-The first two kanji “本” and “末” indicate “main” and “branch”, respectively.
-For instance, “本業” means “main work/job” and “末端” or “末尾“ means “end/edge”.
-The rest “転倒” is a word meaning “fall” or “be inverted”.
-Therefore, what 本末転倒 means is that the main and secondary things are turned “upside down”.
+本末転倒 consists of four kanji characters: “本” and “末” mean “main” and “branch”, respectively, and “転倒” means “fall”.
+Therefore, what 本末転倒 means is that the main and secondary things are turned “upside-down”.

-I started working to go out with my friends a lot, but I’m now too busy working and don’t have time to meet up with them.
-It is 本末転倒.
+I started a part-time job so that I can go out with my friends more often, but now I’m too busy working to meet up with them.
+This is 本末転倒.

 Synonyms: 主客転倒 (The main and secondary subject or person become inverted)